Azure-Samples/azure-sql-db-python-rest-api/README.md

 https://docs.microsoft.com/en-us/azure/app-service/configure-common#connection-strings

 That's why the Python code in the sample look for `SQLAZURECONNSTR_WWIF` but the Shell script write the `WWIF` connection string name.

+## Connection Resiliency

+As per best practices, code implement a retry logic to make sure connections to Azure SQL are resilient and che nicely handle those cases in which the database may not be available.
+One of these case is when database is being scale up or down.
+This is usually a pretty fast operation (with Azure SQL Hyperscale it happens in something around 10 seconds), but still graceful management of connection is needed.

+The sample uses the [Tenacity](https://tenacity.readthedocs.io/en/latest/) library to implement a simple retry-logic in case the error "Communication link failure" happens (see [ODBC Error Codes](https://docs.microsoft.com/en-us/sql/odbc/reference/appendixes/appendix-a-odbc-error-codes))

 ## Learn more